-- Procedures involving the intervention of a third party to facilitate the settlement of the dispute when relations between the parties are strained or have broken down. - Very similar means: degree of intensity of the intervention. - Good offices: - Action of a third party in an attempt to bring the parties to the dispute closer together, but without providing its own point of view on the dispute. - Very modest intervention aimed at facilitating the parties to enter into negotiations with a view to settling the dispute between them. - May be exercised by a friendly State, by an international organization (or a senior official or agent thereof) or by an eminent person, either on his own initiative or at the request of the parties to the dispute. - Informal. - Mediation: - Action of a third party (State, International Organization, personality of recognized authority) to conciliate the claims of the parties in conflict, assuming greater protagonism than in good offices.
+- > Procedures involving the intervention of a third party to facilitate the settlement of the dispute when relations between the parties are strained or have broken down. - Very similar means: degree of intensity of the intervention. - Good offices: - Action of a third party to bring the parties to the dispute closer together, but without providing its own point of view on the dispute. - Very modest intervention aimed at facilitating the parties to enter negotiations with a view to settling the dispute between them. - May be exercised by a friendly state, by an international organization (or a senior official or agent thereof) or by an eminent person, either on his own initiative or at the request of the parties to the dispute. - Informal. - Mediation: - Action of a third party (state, international organization, personality of recognized authority) to conciliate the claims of the parties in conflict, assuming greater role than in good offices.

-- Convention for the Pacific Settlement of International Disputes of 18 October 1907: role of the mediator consists of: "to reconcile opposing claims and to pacify resentments which may have arisen between the States in conflict" (Article 4). - more direct and intense intervention between the parties, trying to bring their positions closer together, acting as a channel of communication between them, suggesting possible avenues of agreement and making efforts to accommodate the respective positions of both parties. - May even present his own proposals aimed at a mutually acceptable compromise solution. - Its results are not binding on the Parties.
+- Convention for the Pacific Settlement of International Disputes of 18 October 1907: role of the mediator consists of: "to reconcile opposing claims and to pacify resentments which may have arisen between the states in conflict" (Article 4). - More direct and intense intervention between the parties, trying to bring their positions closer together, acting as a channel of communication between them, suggesting possible avenues of agreement and making efforts to accommodate the respective positions of both parties. - May even present own proposals for a mutually acceptable compromise. - Its results are not binding on parties.